 Core consumer prices in New Zealand increased 4.40 percent in September of 2021 over the same month in the previous year. source: Reserve Bank of New Zealand

 Core Inflation Rate in New Zealand averaged 2.09 percent from 2000 until 2021, reaching an all time high of 4.60 percent in the second quarter of 2011 and a record low of 0.50 percent in the fourth quarter of 2015.
 This page provides - New Zealand Core Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Core Inflation Rate - values, historical data and charts - was last updated on December of 2021.

-Core Inflation Rate in New Zealand is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in New Zealand to stand at 2.25 in 12 months time.
-In the long-term, the New Zealand Core Inflation Rate is projected to trend around 2.11 percent in 2020, according to our econometric models.
+Core Inflation Rate in New Zealand is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Core Inflation Rate is projected to trend around 1.60 percent in 2022, according to our econometric models.